 Academic Achievement Award

-The Academic Achievement Award is to an outstanding graduating senior in the IDSC honors program.
+The Academic Achievement Award is given to an outstanding graduating senior in the international development and social change (IDSC) honors program.
 Criteria for the award include overall GPA, GPA within the major, and quality of the IDSC honors thesis.

 Recipient: Kayla Paton

-The Impact Award is given to a graduating senior in the ID major who has shown personal integrity and has demonstrated leadership and/or collaboration in community service and progressive change.
+The Impact Award is given to a graduating senior in the international development and social change major who has shown personal integrity and demonstrated leadership and/or collaboration in community service and progressive change.

 Recipients: Jennifer Rubin | Abigail Waldron